[Note]- This page is highly picture intensive.

 My biggest question is...who's Uncle Tory??

 It reminds me of Bill Murray in Lost in Translation when he's filming the commercial for Suntory.

 They've got that covered too-- in-fact 3 different laser-engraved ones.
 Take your pick!

 You can even take home a mini replica cask.

-I bet none of your friends have one.
+I bet none of your friends have one of these.

 You can also buy imported Whiskies through Suntory:

 Canadian Club, Connemara, Macallan, Laphroaig, whiskies from Jim Beam (Knob Creek, Makers Mark),

 You know, I'm starting to like this Hexagon pattern.

 They have these really unique pins right by the register.